DesiQuintans/workflow/README.md

    the foreground without having your Console tied up, and without having objects in your Environment changed.
-2. Background Jobs are integrated into RStudio, so you can see which part of the script is running, how long it has taken, etc.
+2. Background Jobs are integrated into RStudio, so you can see which part of the script is running, how long it has taken, cancel and restart it, etc.
 3. Background Jobs are run in isolated environments; there is no carry-over of objects in the global Environment.
 This helps ensure reproducibility.
 4. Being able to define when scripts run sequentially or in parallel makes